Give Back to The Square

 How to order

-If you have questions or prefer to pay by check, please contact Danny Schuette at firstname.lastname@example.org.
+If you would like to pay with a check or Venmo, please contact us at firstname.lastname@example.org

 A Great Way to Help